ShengHuaWu/ObserveKeyboardNotifications/README.md

     let convert: (Notification) -> Payload
 }
 ```
-Then, I write an extension of `NotificationCenter` to add an observer with my `NotificationDescriptor`.
+Moreover, I write an extension of `NotificationCenter` to add an observer with my `NotificationDescriptor`.
 Please notice that I pass `nil` into object and queue parameters just for simplicity.
 ```
 extension NotificationCenter {